redhat-openshift-ecosystem/community-operators-prod/README.md

 ## About this repository

-This repo is the canonical source for Kubernetes Operators that appear on [OpenShift Container Platform](https://openshift.com) and [OKD](https://okd.io).
+This repo is the canonical source for Kubernetes Operators that appear on [OpenShift Container Platform](https://openshift.com)

 ## Documentation